Where does he work?

 How do I get in touch with Dr. Hale?

 You should ask your regular veterinarian to refer you.
-He is

 How do I find Dr. Hales office?